samtools/tabix/README.md

 ## Version history

 ### 0.3.4
-* The maximum chromosome size allowed is now 2^30 instead of 2^29 with new index.
+* The maximum chromosome size allowed is now 2^30 instead of 2^29 with new index. *Index structure changed.*

 ### 0.3.3
 * The problem of `pypairix` `get_blocknames` crashing python when called twice now fixed.